keceli/ArgoAgent/README.md

 argoagent "Your prompt here"

 # Using a system prompt
-argoagent "Your prompt here" -s code_review
+argoagent "Your prompt here" -s code_review -c code.py

 # Using context from a file
-argoagent "Summarize this" -c path/to/file.txt
+argoagent "Summarize this" -c paper.pdf

 # Using context from multiple files
 argoagent "Compare these files" -c file1.txt file2.txt